 The Shedd is one of the world’s largest indoor aquariums and houses thousands of river, lake, and sea denizens in standard aquarium tanks and elaborate new habitats within its octagon-shaped marble building.
 Truly, the only problem with the Shedd is its relatively steep admission price.
-You can keep your costs down by buying “Aquarium Only” tickets; the tradeoff is that you’ll miss some of the most stunning exhibits.
 A CityPass can save you money if you visit enough of the other included attractions.

 The first thing you’ll see as you enter is the Caribbean Coral Reef.
 This 90,000-gallon circular tank occupies the Beaux Arts–style central rotunda, entertaining spectators who press up against the glass to ogle divers feeding nurse sharks, barracudas, stingrays, and a hawksbill sea turtle.
 A roving camera connected to video monitors on the tank’s periphery gives visitors close-ups of the animals inside, but I’d recommend sticking around to catch one of the daily feedings, when a diver swims around the tank and (thanks to a microphone) talks about the species and their eating habits.